Jiuso1/easyP754/README.md

 We've applied the **Model View Controller** design pattern, but in the future, we'll add more design patterns!

-### To do

-1. Improve GUI.
-The graphical user interface should be easy to use and read.
-2. Launch first release.

 ### Tech used

 * [PlantUML](https://plantuml.com)